-During the five years after the murder, she had to relieve the agonizing testimony in seven trials.
-She didn’t want others to endure the same and began tirelessly lobbying for laws aimed at helping the families of victims of crimes.
-In 1982, Victims of Crime and Leniency (VOCAL) was organized by Mariam Shehanne.
-Before the organization of VOCAL, victims’ rights were non-existent.
-There were no crime victims’ rights laws in Alabama.
+During the five years after the murder, she had to relive the agonizing testimony in seven trials.
+She did not want others to endure the same and began tirelessly lobbying for laws aimed at helping the families of victims of crimes.
+In 1982, Victims of Crime and Leniency (VOCAL) was organized by Miriam Shehane.
+Before VOCAL, victims’ rights were non-existent.
+There were no victims’ rights laws in Alabama.
 Not even one.
-Today because of the hard work and dedication of the co-founders of VOCAL, there are twenty-three (23) victims’ rights laws in Alabama.
+Today because of the hard work and dedication of the co-founders of VOCAL, there are twenty-seven (27) victims’ rights laws in the State of Alabama."